OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 listener subscribes when it connects and subscribes again after reconnecting.
 MQTT failures do not stop image rendering or HTTP serving.

-Enable diagnostic publishing in the Inkplate SD-card `config.yaml`:
+Enable diagnostic publishing in the Inkplate configuration, either the SD-card `config.yaml` or the YAML passed to `make firmware-upload CONFIG=...`:

 ```yaml
 mqtt_logger: